 When recently stocked, trout will bite on almost anything: flies,

 spoons, spinner, crank baits, worms, power bait - even chicken liver.
+Trout fishing is good from October-May, especially through the ice, when it is safe to fish on.
 If it

 has been a while since the last stocking, it's best to take one of two

 Use flies, small jigs, spoons, or spinners and stay mobile - cast a few times, move 20-30 feet and cast a few more times.

 Use bait - worms, salmon eggs, corn or power bait.
 When bait fishing, experiment with depths (from just under a bobber to one the bottom) to find where the fish are as well as with different baits to see what they prefer.

 Panfish (Bluegill, Redear, Perch, Crappie, Green Sunfish):